E08-2/live-session_react-useContext/Notes/live_useContext/README.md

-Live Coding - React Lifecycle - Functional components
+Live Coding - the useContext() hook